roleoroleo/yi-hack_ha_integration/README.md

 The wizard will connect to your cam and will install the following entities:
 - ffmpeg cam with stream and snapshot capabilities
 - mqtt cam with the last frame saved during a motion detection event
+- mqtt binary sensor for status
 - mqtt binary sensor for motion detection
+- mqtt binary sensor for ai human detection (there are known issues when enabling ai human detection)
+- mqtt binary sensor for sound detection
 - mqtt binary sensor for baby crying detection

 ## Installation